shaansubbaiah/Nimbu/README.md

 ## Extra
 Change the prefix from within Discord using the `!prefix` command.
 This lets different servers have independent prefixes.

+> NOTE: THE PREFIX ISN'T PERSISTANT, IT WILL REVERT TO THE DEFAULT PREFIX WHEN THE BOT IS OFFLINE!

 To generate an invite link to add the bot, users can use the `!invite` command.